opulo-inc/ohai/docs/lumen/y-gantry/index.md

 * Confirm M5 bolts are installed in every counterbored region
 * `M5-hex/square-nut` installed where required:
 	* 2x `M5-hex-nut` pressed into bottom of `front-left-leg`
-	* 1x `M5-square-nut` pressed into side of `front-left-leg` for use with `front-drag-chain-mount`
+	* 1x `M5-square-nut` pressed into side of `front-left-leg` for use with `y-limit-striker`

-		!!!note "This is only applicable when building y-gantry-left" You can ignore this QC check when building y-gantry-right.
+		!!!info "This is only applicable when building y-gantry-left" Please ignore this QC check when building y-gantry-right.

 	* 1x `M5-hex-nut` pressed into bottom of `back-leg`
 	* 2x `M5-hex-nut` pressed into `y-gantry`
-* `GT2-belt` has been trimmed to appropriate length (flush on 1 side, ~1/2" - 3/4" on the other)
+* `GT2-belt` has been trimmed to appropriate length (flush on 1 side, approx. 15mm on the other)
 * `GT2-belt` has been correctly tensioned
 * `Tensioner-arm` is installed on `front-left-leg` in the correct orientation (IE acorn-nut facing touches leg)
 * `Linear-rail` is centered atop `aluminum-extrusion`
 * `y-gantry-left` sits flat on `linear-rail-carriage`
 * `y-gantry` feels smooth and free of friction across the y-min to y-max travel range when actuated by hand
-* `GT2-belt` lays flat in the `600mm-alu-extrusion` channels
+* `GT2-belt` lays flat in the `alu-extrusion` channels
-* 3x `extrusion-cable-clip` have been installed onto the `y-gantry-left`'s lower `600mm-alu-extrusion`
+* 3x `extrusion-cable-clip` have been installed onto the `y-gantry-left`'s lower `alu-extrusion`
 * `Timing-pulley` is tightened down and at proper height
 * `Y1` cable is secured with a zip-tie and exits the port labeled `Y1`